slz2003/RFCScope_Errata_Filtering/Errata_filtering/Result_manual/9762-7/packetizer_raw_output.md

 Provide normative guidance (e.g., timers or event conditions) for re-enabling P flag processing after it has been disabled.

+**Severity:** Low
+  *Basis:* While the ambiguity may lead to divergent retry behaviors, it does not break interoperability or core protocol functionality.

+**Confidence:** High

 ---

 ## Report 3: 9762-7-3